pyMultiVideo/docs/docs/user-guide/faqs.md

 #### Internal Buffer Handling

-- The camera's internal buffer handleing mode is set to overwrite the oldest image first if the buffer is full.
+- The camera's internal buffer handling mode is set to overwrite the oldest image first if the buffer is full.
 This means that if the buffer is starting to fill up, the camera will not overwrite images that have yet to be moved over the camera and into the host machine.
-(See [here](https://www.teledynevisionsolutions.com/en-gb/support/support-center/application-note/iis/understanding-buffer-handling/) for further information from the manufacture.)
+(See [here](https://www.teledynevisionsolutions.com/en-gb/support/support-center/application-note/iis/understanding-buffer-handling/) for further information from the manufacturer.)

 ```python
 # Set Buffer handling mode to Oldest First